 For generations, Boston has been known as the “Athens of America.”
 We’ve given the world Emerson, Thoreau, Malcolm X, Sylvia Plath and “Make Way for Ducklings.”

-On Thursday, October 26th, the eve of the Boston Book Festival, come celebrate the city’s literary past, present and future at the 2nd Annual Boston Lit Crawl, a night of literary merry-making in Boston’s Literary District.
-From 6:30 to 9:30 p.m., intrepid readers will choose from a variety of unique performances and literary events ranging from Improv Edgar Allan Poe to Nerd Trivia to Literary Mad-Libs all in surprising venues from cafes and art galleries to barbershops and shoe stores.
+On Thursday, October 26th, in conjunction with the Boston Book Festival, the Boston Literary District presents the 2nd Annual Boston Lit Crawl, a night of literary merry-making and mayhem.
+From 6:00 to 9:30 p.m., intrepid readers will choose from a variety of unique performances and literary events ranging from Improv Edgar Allan Poe to Nerd Trivia to Literary Mad-Libs all in surprising venues from cafes and art galleries to barbershops and shoe stores.

-This moveable feast — all along Newbury Street — is FREE, and most of the events will offer beer and wine.
+This moveable feast — all along Newbury Street and in the Literary District-- is FREE, and many of the events will offer beer and wine.

 Come thirsty.
 We'll feed your mind.